 Etsy (opens in new tab) is an ecommerce platform specialising in creative items.
 With everything from vintage board games to handmade home decor, the website is an art collector’s dream.
 If you’re someone who makes handmade products, Etsy can help you earn a sizable income.

 Setting up your store on Etsy is very easy.
 Just head over to the website and sign up for a new account.
 Once done, set up a storefront by choosing a name for your shop and adding a few listings.
 Whenever someone makes a purchase for one of your listings, you will be notified to begin the shipping process.
+For more, see our how to sell on Etsy guide.

 02. Teach courses on Udemy